tsiddiquea/cryptographic-file-protector/README.md

 ```

-## Security Strength
+## Security Significance

-This project demonstrates strong defensive cybersecurity engineering skills:
+The tool highlights defensive cybersecurity development practices by:

-* Prevents unauthorized file access
+* Restricting unauthorized access to protected files
-* Detects data tampering attempts
+* Enabling detection of tampering or integrity compromise
-* Implements industry-grade cryptographic practices
+* Applying recognized cryptographic standards
-* Protects confidentiality and integrity simultaneously
+* Maintaining both confidentiality and verification controls
-* Demonstrates secure software development mindset
+* Demonstrating secure software design thinking

-## Performance
+## Performance Considerations

-* Processes files efficiently using chunk-based hashing
+* Efficient handling of large files through chunk-based hashing
-* Lightweight encryption suitable for local systems
+* Lightweight encryption suitable for local execution environments
-* Fast password-based key derivation
+* Optimized password-based key derivation process
-* Minimal memory footprint
+* Low system resource consumption during operations

-## Security & Ethical Use
+## Responsible and Ethical Usage

-This project is intended for:
+This project is designed strictly for educational and research purposes such as:

-* Cybersecurity education
+* Cybersecurity skill development
-* Secure programming practice
+* Secure coding practice
-* Cryptography learning
+* Applied cryptography experimentation
-* Defensive security research
+* Defensive security tool design

-It should not be used for malicious concealment of illegal data.
+It must not be used to conceal or facilitate unlawful activities.

-## Learning Objectives
+## Learning Outcomes

-Through this project, the following cybersecurity skills are demonstrated:
+Development of this tool demonstrates understanding of:

-* Applied cryptography implementation
+* Practical cryptography implementation
-* Secure key management concepts
+* Secure password and key handling strategies
-* File integrity validation mechanisms
+* File validation and integrity assurance techniques
-* Defensive secure software engineering
+* Defensive software engineering methodologies
-* Password-based encryption design
+* Secure data protection architecture
-* Practical security tool development
+* Building functional cybersecurity utilities

 ## Author

-Developed as part of a hands-on cybersecurity learning initiative focused on secure coding and defensive engineering practices.
+This project was created as part of a hands-on cybersecurity learning journey aimed at strengthening secure programming skills and defensive engineering awareness.

 ## License

-This project is intended for educational and research purposes.
+Provided for educational and research use.
-Use responsibly and only in authorized environments.
+Users are expected to apply this tool responsibly within authorized environments.